Click performer name to visit website.

 Brian Clancey brings a lifetime of experience (from Renaissance lute to bluegrass) to his sensitive guitar arrangements of Spirit Fiddle tunes.
 Drawing on musical experience that crosses boundaries of time and style, he is able to create an authentic setting for each Spirit Fiddle tune.
 Brian is known throughout the Boston area as an outstanding rhythm player, and he is a popular backup guitar player at contests and festivals throughout New England.

-Comprised of six talented young musicians from ETSU’s world renowned Bluegrass, Old Time and Country Music program, these folks deliver a truly timeless country sound.
-Covering classic country artists from Patsy Cline to Johnny Cash, a little dash of Elvis, and a few of modern gems, ETSU Country Pride stays true to the roots of country music.
+Comprised of talented young musicians from ETSU’s world renowned Bluegrass, Old Time and Country Music program, these folks deliver a truly timeless country sound.
+Their love of traditional music has brought them from points all over the country into east Tennessee to study the roots of the music they love, and to take their already impressive musical skills to new heights.
+Covering classic country artists from Kitty Wells to Patsy Cline, Hank Williams to Johnny Cash, a little dash of Elvis, and a few modern gems, ETSU Country Pride stays true to the roots of country music.

 The Whitetop Mountain Band is a family-based band from the highest mountains of Virginia.
 Whitetop, Virginia is an area rich in the old time music tradition; this band has deep roots in mountain music.
 The members have done much to preserve the Whitetop region’s style of old time fiddling and banjo picking and are legendary musicians and teachers of the style.